mendersoftware/mender/CONTRIBUTING.md

 Contributing to Mender
 ======================

-We are thrilled to see you at this page!

-Thanks for showing interest in contributing to the Mender project.
+Thank you for showing interest in contributing to the Mender project.
+Connecting with contributors and growing a community is very important to us.
 We hope you will find what you need to get started on this page.

 ## Reporting security issues

-If you come across any security issue, please bring it to the right people's attention as quickly as possible by sending an email to [security@mender.io](mailto:security@mender.io).
+If you come across any security issue, please bring it to our team's attention as quickly as possible by sending an email to [security@mender.io](mailto:security@mender.io).